jonasschneider/cor/README.md

 Synopsis
 =========
 - `make`
-- `bin/run` to launch the thing in qemu
+- `bin/run` to launch the thing in qemu, you'll be connected to the serial console
-- To debug the kernel, `bin/debug` and then attach a `gdb` like so:
+- To start debugging the kernel, `bin/debug` will run qemu and tell you how to attach a `gdb`

-    set disassemble-next-line on
-    set arch i386:x86-64
-    tar rem :1234

-To skip until the stage 2 entry point:

-    break *0x10000
-    c

-- To debug the bootloader, look at how `bin/debug` skips it
+- To debug the bootloader, look at how `bin/debug` skips it, and play with `bin/debug_stage1`

 The tools
 =========